 Garden birds are an effective natural way of controlling many troublesome bugs and insects, such as whitefly, snails and even caterpillars!

-Plus they also naturally disperse seeds in your garden, ensuring the fertilisation of many plants.
+Additionally they naturally disperse seeds in your garden, ensuring the fertilisation of many plants.

 Encourage them into your garden with bird feeders, laden with tasty treats, such as our Peckish Complete Energy Balls.